 I would like to thank those of you who have followed me and supported me as I move through this journey of leaving my couch and onto the trails.
-Hopefully I have even inspired a couple of you.
-If not no big deal, if you procrastinate it is probably a good thing because I’m going to continue my short series on how you can learn from my mistakes.
+Hopefully, I have even inspired a couple of you!
+If not no big deal.
+If you procrastinate it is probably a good thing because I’m going to continue my short series on how you can learn from my mistakes!
+This week we are going to talk about staying healthy when you start exercising.

 Glenn Wellmann has a Doctorate degree in Physical Therapy, is a certified strength and conditioning specialist, and currently practices in Colorado.
 He is an avid hiker throughout the northeast and Colorado.